zhufengGNSS/gnssrefl0/README.md

 called GNSS-IR, or GNSS Interferometric Reflectometry.
 There are three main codes:

-Upon installation, there are currently three main scripts:

 * **rinex2snr** translates RINEX files into SNR files needed for analysis.

 * **gnssir** computes reflector heights (RH) from GNSS data.